How To Grow Broad Beans

 There are dozens of delicious recipes online and amazon sells this Bean cookbook.
 Simply sautéed broad beans are easy and kid friendly.
 I’ve made a yummy humous with our broad beans before and they make an easy and nutritious addition to any soup.
 With a class full of children, simply mash the warm beans with a fork, add some salt and spread them on a hearty cracker.
 Delicious!

 Gardening With Kids

-Join me in Pinterest for more ideas and tips on gardening with kids:
+Also, come join me in Pinterest for more curated ideas and tips for gardening with kids: